mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 {{<img src="landing-before-cropped.png" alt="Screenshot of old landing page" maxWidth="400px" hasBorder="true">}}

-Beautiful designs aren't my strong side, so I set aside $15k to hire a designer for a few months.
+Beautiful designs aren't my strong suit, so I set aside $15k to hire a designer for a few months.
 My site was pretty simple, and I only wanted to redesign the three pages the customer sees when they buy my product, so I expected it to take a couple of months.

 Here's what the site looked after the redesign: